phrasavathnatwit/BlockchainCryptocurrencyPricePrediction-/README.md

 Notably, social sentiment data (Twitter and Reddit) showed measurable correlation with price surges, especially for Bitcoin.
 However, sentiment-based models alone were insufficient without historical price context.

 These results highlight the importance of hybrid modeling—combining historical technicals with real-time social indicators—to improve crypto price forecasting.

+---

+## Future Work
+Model Optimization: Further tuning of hyperparameters, especially for LSTM and XGBoost models, could improve prediction accuracy.

+Multi-Crypto Prediction: Expanding beyond Bitcoin and Ethereum to include other coins like Solana or Ripple may reveal more diverse insights.

+Real-Time Prediction: Implementing a live price prediction dashboard using APIs from platforms like Binance or CoinGecko.

+Sentiment Analysis Expansion: Incorporate more advanced NLP techniques (e.g., BERT) to process social media sentiment more accurately.

+Integration of Macroeconomic Factors: Adding indicators such as interest rates, inflation, or regulatory news could enhance model performance.

+---

+## Conclusion
+This project demonstrates that machine learning models, particularly XGBoost and LSTM, hold potential for forecasting short-term cryptocurrency price movements.
+While historical data remains a strong predictor, incorporating external factors like sentiment adds valuable context.
+The findings suggest that a multi-input approach combining technical, social, and external data sources is more effective than relying on a single stream.
+These results can serve as a stepping stone for building more sophisticated prediction tools and offer practical insights for traders, analysts, and researchers in the crypto space.